pwrzosek/tJMagnonHolon/docs/src/advanced.md

 ---

-Equiped with the introduced notation, we are ready to derive some expressions for operators action on magnon-holon (momentum) basis states.
+Equipped with the introduced notation, we are ready to derive some expressions for operators action on magnon-holon (momentum) basis states.
 To shorten the notation, from now on, we write ``\exp(-ikr)`` instead of ``\exp\left(-\frac{2\pi i}{N}kr\right)``.
 It should be clear to which momentum subspace we refer even if we use redefined ``k`` to enumerate it.
 Just remember that in the code `momentum` field of [`System`](@ref Main.tJmodel1D.System) is an integer from set ``\{0, ..., N-1\}``.